brootaylor/bostontparty-v2/src/_content/pages/gallery.md

 title: "Gallery"
 summary: "A great way to see what's on offer at Boston T party is to look through our photo gallery."
 lead:
-  - "A great way to see what's on offer is to look through our photo gallery.
-Here are some pics of Boston T Party to give you a better idea of what we're about.
-You may even spot a few 'local residents'."
+  - "A great way to see what's on offer is to look through our photo gallery."
+  - "Here are some pics of Boston T Party to give you a better idea of what we're about.
+You may even spot a few '<em>local residents</em>'."

 bodyClass: "page gallery"